vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 # Installation from source

+## Installing Wine
+Before you can install Vinegar, you will first have to install Wine first, you can see the guide for your distribution: [Wine Wiki: Download](https://wiki.winehq.org/Download), you may visit the page according to your preferred Linux distribution of choice.
+The guide for installing Wine can also be found on your distributions Wiki pages, such as [Arch](https://wiki.archlinux.org/title/wine) and [Gentoo](https://wiki.gentoo.org/wiki/Wine).
+Additionally, you will need the GnuTLS library in-order for Roblox networking to function properly:

+- Arch: `lib32-gnutls`
+- Void: `gnutls-32bit` via `void-repo-multilib`
+- Gentoo: `net-libs/gnutls` via `ABI_X86="64 32"`, refer to [Gentoo Wiki: package.use](https://wiki.gentoo.org/wiki//etc/portage/package.use)

+It is reccomended to make sure you have installed Wine 8.3 and up on your system, as it can give a significant performance increase.

+## Building Vinegar

 To build Vinegar from source, you will need to install Go; it can be found packaged as `golang` or `go` on some Linux distributions.

 Clone Vinegar's git repository and build Vinegar: